 As a best practice, the transfer between different locations should be completed using a full backup on the source server and restoration on the target data center server.
 The alternative way is to move the internal files manually.

-Before starting the migration process, ensure that the following prerequisites are in place:
+Before starting the migration process, ensure that the following requirements are met:

-Full OS access on both servers (the Source and the Target).
+Full OS access on the source and target servers

-The same Kerio Connect version on both servers (download older versions).
+The same version of Kerio Connect on both servers (download older versions if needed)

-A data transfer channel such as a portable storage device or network file transfer like FTP (File Transfer Protocol) or SCP (Secure Copy Protocol).
+A data transfer channel - a portable storage device, FTP (File Transfer Protocol), or SCP (Secure Copy Protocol)

-- For Kerio Connect versions 9.0.4 and older, it is recommended to upgrade the donor server to the latest version or to install (on the receiving server) the corresponding older version from the donor, transfer the data and then upgrade.
-This is because, in Kerio 9.1, the MAPI properties DB structure has changed.
+Note: For Kerio Connect 9.0.4 and older versions, it is recommended to upgrade the source server to the latest version, or you can install the old version (from the source server) on the target server, transfer the data, and then upgrade the target server.
+This is required because the MAPI properties DB structure has changed in Kerio 9.1.